SEX TOYS AND PRODUCTS

 If ever there was one, the vibrator is the quintessential sex toy.
-Everyone recognizes them, many people own them, and it is estimated that at least half of women have used one.
+Everyone recognizes them, many people own them, and it is estimated that at least half of women have used one (along with a quarter of men!).
 Of the $15 billion or so worth of sex toys sold in the United States each year, about 20% are vibrators.
 The vibrator is also the first sex toy to really break through and beyond sex toys' dark, backroom reputation.
 Nowadays, it isn't unusual to find a vibrator in a drug store, big box retailer or even at the grocery store.
 So, as an ode to this vibrating sex toy, we've put together the ultimate guide to vibrators.
 Here we cover all the basics, plus a few of the questions we often get about vibrators.
 Enjoy!

 What is a vibrator?